 Gallup reports in The Economics of Wellbeing that “people who have high-quality friendships on the job are seven times as likely to be engaged in their work.”
 If you notice a lack of friendly activities within your organization, this could be indicative of a problem with your culture.
 Engaging work environments nurture and encourage social wellbeing.

-5. Lack of positive customer feedback
+5. You notice a lack of positive customer feedback.

 When people love their work they go out of their way to make customers happy.
 If you can’t remember the last time you heard a story about an employee doing something special for a customer then assume you have an engagement problem.